Early life and career of Jeff Gordon: Thursday/Saturday Night Thunder, Night Before the 500 triumphs, and USAC championships

 Following their win in the 1989 Night Before the 500, Gordon and Helmling agreed to a partnership that would see Jeff compete in more Thunder races.
 He continued to race locally for Terry Winterbotham until he earned an offer from Stan Shoff to compete in major events behind the wheel of the No. 23 McBride & Shoff Motorsports car.
 Gordon scored two victories in the All Star Circuit of Champions that year, including his first major feature at Sandusky Speedway.
 He qualified for the main event at the 1989 Knoxville Nationals, finishing 23rd.
 However, Gordon also tore up much of Shoff's equipment.
 After wrecking two cars in two nights at Peoria Speedway in Peoria, Illinois, Gordon was replaced with driver Frankie Kerr.
 Shoff's dismissal of Gordon marked the only time Jeff was ever fired by a team owner.
 Gordon ended 1989 on a high note, earning the USAC National Midget Series Rookie of the Year award at age eighteen.
 By the end of the decade, Gordon was one of the most popular drivers on the Thunder circuit.
 Under Helmling, Gordon secured sponsorships from RC Cola and later Diet Pepsi.
 This marked the first time Gordon participated in a promotional photo shoot.

-He established a rivalry with fellow racer Rich Vogler, which tragically ended on July 21, 1990 when Vogler died from massive head injuries sustained in a crash on the final lap of a sprint car event at Salem Speedway.
+He established a rivalry with fellow racer Rich Vogler, which was ended on July 21, 1990, when Vogler died from massive head injuries sustained in a crash on the final lap of a sprint car event at Salem Speedway.
 Vogler, who was leading Gordon at the time of the crash, was declared the race winner, as USAC rules stated that the leader of the last green-flag lap before a race-ending red flag be credited with the victory.

 On August 4, 1990— his 19th birthday, Gordon earned a victory in the prestigious Belleville Midget Nationals.
 Hemling considered the win to be Gordon's "most dynamic" performance in a midget.
-By the end of 1990, Gordon had dominated in the USAC National Midget Series, as he captured nine wins en route to the series championship.
+By the end of 1990, Gordon had dominated in the USAC National Midget Series, as he captured nine wins en route to the series championship, the youngest driver to do so.
 Gordon won a combined 15 midget races for Helmling between the National and Western States Series.
 In 1991, Gordon drove the No. 4 car for California-based car owner Fred Ede in the USAC Silver Crown Series.
-He scored two victories at Phoenix International Raceway and Indiana Fairgrounds, which was enough to capture the series championship.
+He scored two victories at Phoenix International Raceway and Indiana Fairgrounds, which was enough to capture the series championship, the youngest driver to do so.
 Gordon was the runner-up in the 1991 Night Before the 500.
 He earned his final midget win in the 4-Crown Nationals at Eldora Speedway in September 1991.